Measurity/ModTemplateValheim/README.md

 ## Credits
 https://github.com/MrPurple6411 - First to make a proper template.
 Used their declared project dependencies as a base.
-https://github.com/sebastienvercammen - Providing help with overriding game DLLs with unstripped dlls through UnityDoorstop.
+https://github.com/sebastienvercammen - Providing help with overriding game DLLs with unstripped DLLs through UnityDoorstop.
+https://github.com/js6pak - Primary author of BepInEx.AssemblyPublicizer.MSBuild which was a big help in figuring out MSBuild tasks.

+And thanks to all contributors!